l4e21/Fae/README.md

 # Fae - The Fuzzy Analysis Engine

-Fae is constituted by a fuzzy-set library, and a engine + query language which leverage that library in order to allow the user to make declarative tabular databases and then run analysis on the database in real time via a REPL.
+Fae is constituted by a fuzzy-set library, and a engine + query language which leverage that library in order to allow the user to make declarative tabular databases and then run fuzzy analysis on the database in real time via a REPL.

 ## Defining Features
 - Tables are simply titled fuzzy-membership functions (concepts)